Stringy invariants for horospherical varieties of complexity one: Introduction

 \section{Introduction}

-Motivic integration is a natural geometric counterpart to $p$-adic integration in number theory.
-It turned out to be a powerful tool for creating new invariants of the singularities of algebraic varieties.
-Stringy invariants, introduced by Batyrev in \cite{Batyrev1998:StringyHodge}, are an example of such constructions.
-In \cite{Batyrev-Moreau} they were instrumental in simplifying a smoothness criterion for embeddings of horospherical homogeneous spaces in terms of convex geometry; the formulation of this smoothness criterion using stringy invariants for general spherical varieties remains to this date a conjecture, see \cite[Conjecture 6.7]{Batyrev-Moreau}.
+Motivic integration is a natural geometric counterpart to $p$-adic integration.
+It is a powerful tool for creating new invariants for algebraic varieties, such as stringy invariants, see~\cite{Batyrev1998:StringyHodge}.
+In \cite{Batyrev-Moreau}, stringy invariants were instrumental in simplifying a smoothness criterion for embeddings of horospherical homogeneous spaces; however for general spherical varieties the formulation of this criterion remains a conjecture, see \cite[Conjecture 6.7]{Batyrev-Moreau}.

-Thus it is tempting to continue this exploration for other kinds of reductive group actions.
-In this paper our main objects of interest are the stringy invariants of horospherical varieties of complexity one, $\QQ$-Gorenstein, and with log terminal singularities.
-One of our results, Theorem \ref{t:stringy-volume}, provides an explicit formula for computing the stringy invariants in terms of their combinatorial description.
-To prove this result we study the arc space of these varieties in Section~\ref{s:arc-space}, following the ideas underlying the study in \cite{Ishii:ArcSpaceToric} of the case of toric varieties.
-We also give a description of the rational form of the stringy motivic volume and obtain precisely a finite set of candidate poles using convex geometry, see Theorem~\ref{t:candidate-poles}.
-Finally, under some extra assumptions we rephrase in Theorem \ref{t:smoothness} a smoothness criterion for these varieties in terms of the stringy Euler characteristic.
-To explain our results in more detail let us now recall some background on horospherical varieties.
+In this paper, we study stringy invariants of $\QQ$-Gorenstein horospherical varieties of complexity one with log terminal singularities.
+One of our results, Theorem \ref{t:stringy-volume}, provides an explicit formula for stringy invariants in terms of their combinatorial description.
+We also obtain a rational form for the stringy motivic volume and, using convex geometry, an explicit finite set of candidate poles, see Theorem~\ref{t:candidate-poles}.
+Finally, under additional assumptions, we rephrase in Theorem \ref{t:smoothness} a smoothness criterion for these varieties in terms of the stringy Euler characteristic.